-^{} These estimates represent the expected rather than the actual number of children and youth affected by mental disorders in each BC MCFD region or Health Authority across BC, based on our meta-analysis of disorder prevalence in other countries.
+\ These estimates represent the expected rather than the actual number of children and youth affected by mental disorders in each region of BC, based on our meta-analysis of disorder prevalence in other countries.
 Caution is warranted when interpreting estimates for less common disorders in smaller regional populations.
+Also note that the regions depicted here correspond to BC's current Health Authority regions.

-^{} The prevalence estimate for schizophrenia is drawn from a previous review, since schizophrenia was not assessed in the surveys included in this review.5
+\\ The prevalence estimate for schizophrenia is drawn from a previous review, since schizophrenia was not assessed in the surveys included in this review.

-^{} The overall estimate for children and youth with at least one disorder is less than the sum of estimates for specific disorders, since many children and youth have two or more disorders concurrently.
+\\\ The overall estimate for children and youth with at least one disorder is less than the sum of estimates for specific disorders, since many children and youth have two or more disorders concurrently.